-Tory MP Lee Anderson branded out of touch for foodbank remarks
+Tory MP Lee Anderson branded out of touch for food bank remarks

 But fellow Tory MP Brendan Clarke-Smith said his colleague was "absolutely spot on", tweeting a link to an article claiming that learning to cook was "one of the best ways of fighting poverty and combating obesity".

-A Tory council leader and mayor in Kent have also come under fire for posing for a photograph and cutting a ribbon at the opening of a local foodbank.
+A Tory council leader and mayor in Kent have also come under fire for posing for a photograph and cutting a ribbon at the opening of a local food bank.

 Dartford Borough Council leader Jeremy Kite defended himself on LBC, saying the picture and the ribbon cutting were "entirely" the idea of the people who ran the centre.

-Asked by presenter James O'Brien if the smiling picture was appropriate, he said: "If the people at the foodbank volunteering for it, running it, organising it, thought it was appropriate, then frankly as a guest it is not for me to suggest that I would do this, [and] not do that."
+Asked by presenter James O'Brien if the smiling picture was appropriate, he said: "If the people at the food bank volunteering for it, running it, organising it, thought it was appropriate, then frankly as a guest it is not for me to suggest that I would do this, [and] not do that."

 The pictures were later removed from the Mayor of Dartford Rosanna Currans' social media.